jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 ## Refactoring the CDN component

 Much like the certificate, the CDN definition is rather verbose.
-Especially the `DistributionArgs` creation is very verbose.
+Especially the `DistributionArgs` takes like 70 lines of code :yikes:!

 ```typescript
   const distributionArgs: aws.cloudfront.DistributionArgs = {